wp-plugins/wp-property/readme.txt

 == Upgrade Notice ==

+= 1.24.0 =
+* Changed property export function to export in JSON format.
 = 1.20.0 =
 * Major changes to the way pagination is handled.
 Pagination is no longer loaded from a file but from wpi_draw_pagination().